 - Finally, on my stomach, I’m not feeling quite enough support, and I am bowing in at the hips.

-If you are a heavier-weight back sleeper, both mattresses could work for you.
-Side sleepers who weigh more than 230 pounds might want to find a softer mattress.
-Heavier stomach sleepers should lean toward the Hybrid.
+If someone is a heavier-weight back sleeper, both mattresses could work for them.
+Side sleepers who weigh more than 230 pounds might want to find a softer mattress, and heavier stomach sleepers should lean toward the Hybrid because of the increased support

-While Marten thought the mattresses were a bit firmer than I did, this is to be expected.
-He is larger than me, so he presses further into the mattress.
+While Marten thought the mattresses were a bit firmer than I did, this is to be expected, because he is larger than me, so he presses further into the mattress.
 I will say I am surprised that he liked the Casper Hybrid for stomach sleeping.
-I would also note that if you are heavier than 230 pounds, you still might want something more supportive if you sleep on your stomach.
+I would also note that if someone is heavier than 230 pounds, they still might want something more supportive if they sleep on their stomach.

 Pick Casper If …

-- You want a more affordable mattress.
-If you think both mattresses could be a good fit for you, choosing the Casper mattress could save you some money.
-It is still a quality mattress, so if you don’t need the coils, it is a better value.
+- You want a more affordable mattress- If people think both mattresses could be a good fit for them, choosing the Casper mattress could save them some money.
+It is still a quality mattress, so if people don’t need the coils, it is a better value.

-- You are a lighter person.
-If you don’t weigh too much, you might not need the support that coils provide.
-Because of this, the Casper should be supportive enough for you.
-If you are a smaller person and don’t have extra support needs, the Casper should be the way to go.
+- You are a lighter person- If someone doesn’t weigh too much, they might not need the support that coils provide.
+Because of this, the Casper should be supportive enough for them.
+If someone is a smaller person and doesn’t have extra support needs, the Casper should be the way to go.

 Pick Casper Hybrid If …